92% less CPU Usage with a Simple Trick – Teradata PPI Tables

 PARTITION BY RANGE_N(SalesDate BETWEEN DATE '1900-01-01' AND DATE '2016-12-31' EACH INTERVAL '1' DAY , NO RANGE);

-In our first query, we select all the partitions of the table.
-Without the WHERE condition, we would get an almost identical execution plan:
+For our initial query, we retrieve all partitions within the table.
+Removing the WHERE condition would yield a nearly identical execution plan.

 SELECT